10 Things to do in Austin, Texas with Kids (2023)

 The place I really wished we could have made it to was Lick Honest Ice Creams, but sadly, we simply ran out of time (next trip).
 Hand churned, made from non-GMO milk and cream and farm fresh ingredients – what’s not to love?

-Because we pretty much ate our way through Austin, I may as well to confess to the rest of it.
+Because we pretty much ate our way through Austin, I may as well confess to the rest of it.
 We also enjoyed morning donuts from Voodoo (of Portland fame) and mini donuts from Little Lucy’s on Rainey St.

 Donuts in Austin

 I hope you have the most wonderful family trip to Austin!
-Do you know of other great things to do with kids in Austin, TX?
+Do you know other great things to do with kids in Austin, TX?
 Please share in the comments below!

 More Family Travel Guides